Antonio Bastardo: 2009

 Before the 2009 season, Bastardo was converted from a starting pitcher to a relief pitcher, but was converted right back to a starter after only a handful of outings.
 Phillies pitching coach Rich Dubee said that Bastardo had a chance to be in the major leagues at some point in 2009.
-He was also invited to the Phillies' training camp as a non-roster invitee but was sent to minor league camp on March 16, 2009.
+He was also invited to the Phillies' training camp as a non-roster invitee but was sent to minor league camp on March 16.

 After he was sent down, Bastardo joined the Lehigh Valley IronPigs for the rest of spring training before being sent down to the Reading Phillies.

 Baseball America ranked him as the 11th-best prospect in the Phillies organization in 2009.

-After posting a 2–2 record, 1.82 ERA in nine games, Bastardo was called up to the Lehigh Valley IronPigs.
-On May 30, 2009, the Phillies announced that Bastardo would make his major league debut in a start at San Diego on Tuesday, June 2.
+After posting a 2–2 record, 1.82 ERA in nine games, Bastardo was called up to Lehigh Valley.
+On May 30, 2009, the Phillies announced that Bastardo would make his major league debut in a start at San Diego on June 2.

 2009

-After Brett Myers tore his labrum and placed on the 15-day disabled list, the Philadelphia Phillies called up Bastardo on June 2, 2009.
-He won in his first start against the Padres, allowing only one earned run during his six innings pitched.
+After Brett Myers tore his labrum and was placed on the 15-day disabled list, Philadelphia called up Bastardo on June 2, 2009.
+He won in his first start against the San Diego Padres, allowing only one earned run during his six innings pitched.
 After his Phillies' debut, Bastardo recorded a 2–3 record with a 6.75 ERA and 19 strikeouts.
 On June 25, during a start against the Tampa Bay Rays he suffered a shoulder injury that forced him to go on the disabled list.
 He returned to the Phillies roster for the postseason, where he made a relief appearance in the second game of the National League Division Series against the Colorado Rockies, striking out Jason Giambi with two outs and the bases loaded.
+He gave up a double to the only other batter he faced in the postseason, Andre Ethier during Game 1 of the National League Championship Series.

 2010

 For the 2010 season, Bastardo was converted into a full-time relief pitcher.
-He was placed on the 15-day disabled list on June 17, 2010.
+He was placed on the 15-day disabled list on June 17.
 For the season, he recorded two wins and no losses, and an ERA of 4.34.

 2011

-On April 24, Bastardo earned his first save in the major leagues when he relieved Roy Halladay after 8 2/3 innings, inducing one San Diego Padres batter to pop out and completing the game.
+On April 24, Bastardo earned his first save in the major leagues when he relieved Roy Halladay after 8 2/3 innings, inducing San Diego's Nick Hundley to fly out to end the game.
 Bastardo was chosen as interim closer for the Phillies when Ryan Madson went on the disabled list.

-Bastardo once pitched a 17-inning scoreless streak, lowering his ERA to 0.78 in the process.
-He would finish the season with a 6–1 record and a 2.64 ERA.
+Bastardo had 18 consecutive scoreless appearances from late May to mid-July, lowering his ERA to 0.79.
+He finished the season with a 6–1 record and a 2.64 ERA.

 On November 14, 2011, it was announced that Bastardo had agreed to let Jonathan Papelbon wear Bastardo's former number 58.
 Bastardo would end up wearing number 37.